heptarch/heptarch.github.io/drafts/cone.md

 *Comment.*

 <span style="padding-left: 40px; display:block">
-The monk plants a flag on a dungheap and cannot help but praise it; but in the process of praising this or that, of pointing the way, we become lost and end up with only dung.
+The monk plants a flag on a dungheap and cannot help but praise it; but in pointing the way, we lose it and end up holding dung.
 </span>

 *Verse.*